zizther/Jam/readme.md

 	brew install node --without-npm
 	echo prefix=~/.node >> ~/.npmrc
 	curl -L https://www.npmjs.org/install.sh | sh

 Node and npm should be correctly installed at this point.
 The final step is to add ```~/.node/bin``` to your PATH so commands you install globally are usable.
 This should be added to your ```~/.bash_profile```.

 	export PATH="$HOME/.node/bin:$PATH"

-## Install Grunt-CLI
-Once you have Node and NPM installed, run this command

-	npm install -g grunt-cli

-Anywhere you see -g this means to install the package globally

 ## Install the project node modules
 Go to the project root and run

 	npm install

 ## Update project node modules
 Run this command at the project root

 	npm update

-## Using Grunt
+## Using Gulp
 There are 3 tasks available:

-	grunt
+	gulp

 This will perform the watch function to compile the CSS and run other functions

-	grunt build
+	gulp build

 This will compile and optimise the CSS, optimise images and handle any JS stuff.
 This should not be run manually.
 It is designed to only be used when merging with specific branches

-	grunt info
+	gulp info

 This will display all tasks available to you.

-## Grunt notifications
+## Gulp notifications
-Automatic desktop notifications for Grunt errors and warnings using Growl for OS X or Windows, Mountain Lion and Mavericks Notification Center, and Notify-Send.
+Automatic desktop notifications for gulp messages, errors and warnings using Growl for OS X or Windows, Mountain Lion and Mavericks Notification Center, and Notify-Send.

 #### Mac